Soundpeats Air 5 Pro

 • Both products have stereo speakers.

-• Both products have 10 mm driver units.
+• Both products use a 10 mm driver unit size.

 • Both products have a charge time of 1.5 hours.